top of page

 Creating an embroidered appliqué landscape piece has for me, been a project in all senses of the word.
 I am used to sewing by machine and have had to force myself to step out of that box and slow down.
 I am used to sewing and seeing the results of my imagination come to fruition quickly.
 That is not the case with a hand sewing project.
 There are pluses, and one major one is that it can be a project on the go.
 I can take it with me when I travel and work, which is also meditative.

 This is what slow stitching means—taking time to savor the process and create something beautiful.
-I’m eager to share this experience with the children in my upcoming class because it’s essential they understand the joy of creating with their hands in a slow relaxed manner.
+I’m eager to share this experience with the children in my upcoming class so that they can understand the joy of creating with their hands in a slow relaxed manner.

 Teaching Slow Stitching to Children

-Next week, I’ll introduce slow stitching to a group of young learners.
-I can already picture their excitement as they explore the world of fabric scraps and threads.
+Next week, I’ll introduce slow stitching to a group of young students.
+I can already picture their excitement as they delve into my boxes of fabric scraps and threads.
 My aim is to inspire them to express their creativity through hand sewing and appliqué techniques, to work in class and to continue the project at home.

 In the class, I’ll guide them through the basics of slow stitching, stressing the significance of patience and enjoyment in the process.
 I'll encourage them to choose their colors and designs, allowing their imaginations to run wild.
-For example, one child might create a summer beach scene, while another could focus on an olive grove.
-Observing their unique interpretations of summer will be fascinating.
+I will have fun, as I always do when teaching, and observing them while they create their interpretations of summer.

 Teaching children the art of hand sewing not only sparks creativity but also nurtures patience and mindfulness.
 In our fast-paced world of instant gratification, slow stitching allows us to slow down, appreciate beauty, and connect more with our work and each other..